|

 Sha Na Na Rocks with Symphony Orchestras…

-As well as stints with MARVIN HAMLISCH conducting THE SEATTLE
+As well as stints with MARVIN HAMLISCH conducting THE SEATTLE SYMPHONY, THE

 Sha Na Na also appeared on The PBS Special A CAPITOL FOURTH with the National